splashkit/splashkit.io/source/articles/guides/2017-10-03-using-json.html.md

 ---

-JSON (Javascript Object Notation) if a human-readable text format consisting of key-value (or attribute-value) pairs and arrays.
+JSON (JavaScript Object Notation) if a human-readable text format consisting of key-value (or attribute-value) pairs and arrays.

 SplashKit's [JSON library](/api/json) provides methods and procedures for working with JSON objects in C++.

 ## SplashKit JSON code usage example

 ```c++
 #include "splashkit.h"